CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/faq-3.md

 search_exclude: true
 ---

-# Middle Earth: The Wizards Frequently Asked Questions File
+# Middle Earth: The Wizards<br>Frequently Asked Questions

 {: .text-center }
-Number 3, current as of 1/1/96, Blue in the Face Dwarf version Maintained by Craig "Ichabod" O'Brien
+FileNumber 3, current as of 1/1/96
+Blue in the Face Dwarf version
+Maintained by Craig "Ichabod" O'Brien

 Especially new and succulent information is marked with *'s.